Wagga Wagga: Sport

-Wagga's location approximately midway between Melbourne and Sydney on the "Barassi Line" contributes to high levels of participation in Rugby league, Rugby union and Australian rules football in the town.
-Other popular sports in Wagga include soccer, cricket, tennis, and lawn bowls.
+Wagga's location approximately midway between Melbourne and Sydney on the "Barassi Line" contributes to high levels of football participation in all codes: Australian rules football, Rugby league, Rugby union and Soccer.
+Other popular sports in Wagga include cricket, tennis, and lawn bowls.

+The city has eight Australian rules football clubs, including: Mangoplah–Cookardinia United-Eastlakes, Wagga Tigers, Collingullie–Wagga and Turvey Park in the Riverina Football League and East Wagga-Kooringal, North Wagga and Rivcoll (CSU) in the Farrer Football League.

-The local rugby league teams play in the Group 9 Rugby League competition and include Wagga Brothers, South City and Wagga Kangaroos.
-The Group 9 grand final is a major sport event in Wagga Wagga.
-Rugby union teams include CSU Reddies, Wagga Agricultural College, Wagga City and Wagga Waratahs in the Southern Inland Rugby Union.
-Australian rules football clubs in Wagga include Collingullie-Glenfield Park, Mangoplah-Cookardinia United-Eastlakes, Turvey Park and Wagga Tigers in the Riverina Football League and East Wagga-Kooringal, North Wagga and Rivcoll(CSU) in the Farrer Football League.
-Wagga soccer teams include Henwood Park, Wagga United, Tolland and Lake Albert, with the first grade competition for men being the Pascoe Cup and for women the Leonard Cup.
+There are four Rugby union teams which include: CSU Reddies, Wagga Agricultural College, Wagga City and Wagga Waratahs in the Southern Inland Rugby Union.

+Four soccer teams based in the city include: Henwood Park, Wagga United, Tolland and Lake Albert, with the first grade competition for men being the Pascoe Cup and for women the Leonard Cup.

+Three local rugby league teams compete in the Group 9 Rugby League competition and include Wagga Brothers, South City and Wagga Kangaroos.
+National Rugby League games played in Wagga Wagga are held at McDonald's Park.
+The city also hosts the Group 9 grand final, a major event.

 The Wagga Wagga Gold Cup, said to be Australia's second oldest thoroughbred horse race, is held in the first week of May.

-East Wagga is home to the Wagga Wagga Gun Club and the Australian Clay Target Association, which boast an Olympic-standard clay target shooting range and "The Range" function centre, at 308 Copland Street.
+East Wagga is home to the Wagga Wagga Gun Club and the Australian Clay Target Association, which has an Olympic-standard clay target shooting range and "The Range" function centre, at 308 Copland Street.
 The centre, which opened in October 2018, was made possible through a NSW Government grant of $5.5 million.